Tapjoy/chore/README.md

 Other options include:

-    --concurrency 16 # number of concurrent worker processes, if using forked worker strategy --worker-strategy Chore::ForkedWorkerStrategy # which worker strategy class to use --consumer Chore::Queues::SQS::Consumer # which consumer class to use --dedupe-servers # if using SQS and your memcache is running on something other than localhost --fetcher-strategy Chore::ThreadedConsumerStrategy # fetching strategy class, are you seeing a theme here?
+    --concurrency 16 # number of concurrent worker processes, if using forked worker strategy --worker-strategy Chore::Strategy::ForkedWorkerStrategy # which worker strategy class to use --consumer Chore::Queues::SQS::Consumer # which consumer class to use --dedupe-servers # if using SQS and your memcache is running on something other than localhost --fetcher-strategy Chore::ThreadedConsumerStrategy # fetching strategy class, are you seeing a theme here?